-Well, you’ve got a few choices and it depends on your goal.
-Do you want to sell the house?
+Well, you’ve got a few choices on what to renovate and it all depends on your goal.
+Are you selling your house that needs work?
+If so, are you looking for a quick sale?
 Do you want to keep the house as long as you can?
 Do you want to live in the house?

-I want to sell the house
+“I want to sell the house”

-If you want to sell the house and the house needs repairs, you have 3 main options: fix-up the house completely, fix all the worst repairs or sell the house as-is.
+If you are selling your home and the house needs repairs, you have 3 main options:

 Fix-up the house completely